telerik/xaml-docs/getting-started/first-steps.md

 ## Next Steps

-Now that you have the Telerik UI for {{ site.framework_name }} controls running in your project, you may want to explore their features, customize their behavior or change their appearance.
+Now that you have the Telerik UI for WPF controls running in your project, you may want to explore their features, customize their behavior or change their appearance.
 Below you can find guidance on getting started with such tasks:

 * [Explore control features]({%slug getting-started-explore-control-features%})
 * [Change control appearance]({%slug getting-started-change-control-appearance%})